Did you know you can make your own lip balm? It’s super easy, and you will love the way your lips feel with it on!

 I have been making my own lip balm now for several years.
 I love it so much, there is just no going back!

-Melt coconut oil and beeswax over med heat (or in microwave) and then add Vitamin E oil and Peppermint oil.
+1. Melt coconut oil and beeswax over medium heat (or in a microwave)

-This recipe makes approximately 32 lip balms in a 0.15 ounce containers.
+This recipe makes approximately 32 lip balms in 0.15 ounce containers.

 Want more great DIY recipes?